envynoiz/countimer/readme.md

 }
 ```
 ```
-// If the timer was rendered with the default display mode, the option "useHours" is false and it has as value: 120:04 {
+// If the timer was rendered with the default display mode, the option "useHours" is false and has the following value: 120:04
+{
     displayedMode: {
         formatted: '120:04',